laggron42/Laggrons-Dumb-Cogs/docs/tournaments.rst

     the stage list, banning stages/characters...

 *   The bot checks activity in the channels.
-If one player doesn't talk within the first minutes, he will be disqualified.
+If one player doesn't talk within the first minutes, they will be disqualified.

 *   Once the players have done their match, they can set their score with a command.